SkillfulElectro/Boycott_Check/README.md

 Hi everyone,

-This is my first time working with an API.
+This is my first time working with an API from a website.
 I recently acquired access to a website's API specifically designed for users in Iran.
 It allows them to determine if a website is currently subjected to boycotts or not.
 You can also use it to check if your Iranian friend has access to certain websites or not!

 In the near future, I plan to delve into web automation using C++.
 My aim is to create tools that can streamline the process of automating your daily tasks on different websites.